Robust Path Recommendations During Public Transit Disruptions Under Demand Uncertainty

-Most previous studies on path recommendation under incidents focus on individual or a single OD level.
+Most previous studies on path recommendations under incidents were conducted at a single OD level.
 That is, the main objective is to find available routes or the shortest path given an OD pair when the network is interrupted by incidents.
-For example, \citet{bruglieri2015real} designed a trip planner to find the fastest path in the public transit network during service disruptions based on real-time mobility information. \citet{bohmova2013robust} developed a routing algorithm in urban public transportation to find reliable journeys that are robust for system delays. \citet{roelofsen2018assessing} provided a framework for generating and assessing alternative routes in case of disruptions in urban public transport systems.
-To the best of the authors' knowledge, none of the previous studies have considered path recommendations at the system level, that is, providing path recommendations for passengers at different OD pairs and with different departure times so that the system travel time is reduced.
+For example, \citet{bruglieri2015real} designed a trip planner to find the fastest path in the public transit network during service disruptions based on real-time mobility information. \citet{bohmova2013robust} developed a routing algorithm in urban public transportation to find reliable journeys that are robust against system delays. \citet{roelofsen2018assessing} provided a framework for generating and assessing alternative routes in case of disruptions in urban public transport systems.
+To the best of the authors' knowledge, none of the previous studies have considered path recommendations at the system level, that is, providing path recommendations for passengers of different OD pairs and with different departure times so that the system travel time is reduced.